-The Profit and Loss (P&L) dashboard is a financial summary of the revenues and expenses incurred during a specific period of time.
-This report brings together all expense items and profile assumptions input into Lime Light and associates them to the relevant revenues.
+The P&L dashboard provides a financial summary of the revenues and expenses incurred during a specific period of time.
+This dashboard brings together all expense items and profile assumptions input into LimeLight and associates them with the relevant revenues.

 - Identify components of marketing efforts that can be optimized to increase profitability.